elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-significance-of-neuron-connections-in-neural-communication.md

 url: /learn/nursing/questions/explain-the-significance-of-neuron-connections-in-neural-communication
 score: -1.0
 related_article1:
-    id: 164808
+    id: 164798
+    title: >-
-    title: What is the significance of neuroanatomical terminology in studying the nervous system?
+        What is the primary function of an axon in a neuron?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-significance-of-neuroanatomical-terminology-in-studying-the-nervous-system
+    url: /learn/nursing/questions/what-is-the-primary-function-of-an-axon-in-a-neuron
 related_article2:
-    id: 164808
+    id: 164811
-    title: What is the significance of neuroanatomical terminology in studying the nervous system?
+    title: >-
+        How does neuroplasticity enable the brain to adapt to nervous system damage?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-significance-of-neuroanatomical-terminology-in-studying-the-nervous-system
+    url: /learn/nursing/questions/how-does-neuroplasticity-enable-the-brain-to-adapt-to-nervous-system-damage
 related_article3:
-    id: 164799
+    id: 164801
-    title: How does myelin affect the speed of neural transmission?
+    title: >-
+        How do temperature neurons contribute to sensory information processing?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-myelin-affect-the-speed-of-neural-transmission
+    url: /learn/nursing/questions/how-do-temperature-neurons-contribute-to-sensory-information-processing
 related_article4:
-    id: 164805
+    id: 164802
+    title: >-
-    title: Describe the process of neural processing in the brain.
+        What is the role of pain perception in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-process-of-neural-processing-in-the-brain
+    url: /learn/nursing/questions/what-is-the-role-of-pain-perception-in-the-nervous-system
 related_article5:
-    id: 164806
+    id: 164811
-    title: What are brain patterns, and how do they relate to brain function?
+    title: >-
+        How does neuroplasticity enable the brain to adapt to nervous system damage?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-brain-patterns-and-how-do-they-relate-to-brain-function
+    url: /learn/nursing/questions/how-does-neuroplasticity-enable-the-brain-to-adapt-to-nervous-system-damage
 ---

 &nbsp;